Summer Unpaid Domestic Internship Grants

 Stembler-Ebert Internship Grants

-Naftalin Internship Grants
+Naftalin Internship Grants (Not currently available)

 Through generous donations from the Arthur Naftalin family, awards of up to $2000 are available to assist some Humphrey School students who wish to do domestic internships in government agencies or nonprofit organizations where those organizations are unable to support students financially.